tascott/london-doodles-decap/content/home.md

       right home.
 Please do not be offended if we do not think you are suitable for one of our puppies.
     icon: family_restroom
-  - title: Health & Training
+  - title: Health and Feeding
-    description: All puppies come with initial vaccinations and basic training.
+    description: All puppies come with initial vaccinations, vet check and microchip.
+We raised all of our dogs, puppies and our cat on raw food.
+I am always on hand for advice about food.
     icon: medical_services
   - title: Extensive Puppy Pack
-    description: Puppies come with a comprehensive pack including food, toys, and care instructions.
+    description: Puppies leave us with; follow on food, blanket, toys and treats.
+      All their paperwork including a sales contract stating their health checks.
     icon: inventory_2
-  - title: Breeding time
+  - title: Lifetime support
-    description: We carefully time our breeding to ensure healthy puppies and mothers.
+    description: We are always available to answer any questions, for any time during your dogs life.
+We love watching our puppies grow and the updates are fantastic.
+We also welcome our dogs back to us at any point in their life if you feel you can't keep your dog.
     icon: schedule
 gallery:
   title: Previous Litters